Skip to Content

 Indoor Bikes are Expensive

-For those on a tight budget, three are entry-level bikes available starting at around $250.
+On average, a mid-range indoor bike costs around $400 to $800, depending on the brand, features, and quality.
+If you’re on a tight budget, there are entry-level bikes that start at around $250.
 Another great option is to buy used.
 Lots of people buy these bikes, never use them, then sell them in like-new condition.
-You could find a nice used indoor bike for around $100-$200.
+You could find a nice used indoor bike for around $100.

 It’s Not a Full-Body Workout